zephinzer/featuris/docs/configuration.md

 ### `NODE_ENV`
 > Defaults to `undefined`

-This sets the environment which Janus should run in and also the environment for which keys from the feature manifest will be returned.
+This sets the environment which Featuris should run in and also the environment for which keys from the feature manifest will be returned.
 See the section, [Feature Manifest > Environment Key](feature-manifests.md#environment-key), for more information.

 ### `PORT`
 > Defaults to `3000`

-This sets the port on which Janus will listen to.
+This sets the port on which Featuris will listen to.

 ### `PIVOTAL_TRACKER_API_KEY`
 > Defaults to `undefined`